gliff-ai/support/annotate.md

 ![alt text](/assets/images/annotate_import-export.png)

 Use the **Upload image** button to load your image for annotation.
 Depending on your version, images can be uploaded from local storage or from gliff.ai managed storage.
 Once Annotations have been completed, they can be downloaded to the same storage location.
-By clicking the **Download annotations** button you will be presented with the option to export specific types of annotation (magicspline, paintbrush) in the available formats (JSON, Tiff).
+By clicking the **Download annotations** button you will be presented with the option to export specific types of annotation (magic spline, paintbrush) in the available formats (JSON, Tiff).

 ## Zoom